emscripten-core/emscripten/site/source/docs/api_reference/preamble.js.rst

-Conversion functions - strings, pointers and arrays
+Conversion functions — strings, pointers and arrays
 ===================================================

 .. js:function:: Pointer_stringify(ptr[, length])

 	Returns a JavaScript String from a pointer, for use in compiled code.

-	:param ptr: The pointer to be converted to a ``String`.
+	:param ptr: The pointer to be converted to a ``String``.
 	:param length: The length of the data in the pointer (optional).
 	:returns: A JavaScript ``String`` containing the data from ``ptr``.
 	:rtype: String